-The Remuneration Committee of the Board of Directors of the company is responsible for determining and reviewing compensation arrangements for its directors, the chief executive officer (CEO) and the senior management team.

-The Remuneration Committee assesses the appropriateness of the nature and amount of remuneration for directors and senior executives on a periodic basis by reference to relevant employment market conditions with the overall objective of ensuring maximum stakeholder benefit from the retention of a high quality Board and executive team.
+The Remuneration Committee of the Board of Directors is responsible for determining and reviewing compensation arrangements for the directors, the chief executive officer and the executive team.
+The Remuneration Committee assesses the appropriateness of the nature and amount of emoluments of such officers on a periodic basis by reference to relevant employment market conditions with the overall objective of ensuring maximum stakeholder benefit from the retention of a high quality Board and executive team.